Kaybarax/react-js-spa-app-starter-template-framework/README.md

 Follow the pattern therein, to add your own new routes and navigation functionality  for your app.

 So the above are the major parts of the system that needed a special mention.
 The rest are rather
-self explanatory from glance, container directory naming, and directory included "ABOUT.md" Next up, what's in the box!
+self explanatory from a glance, container directory naming, and directory included "ABOUT.md" Next up, what's in the box!
 What are bits and pieces that glue together, and power up this SPA starter  template framework design???